Billy Mayfair: Professional career

 In 1988, Mayfair turned professional. and has won five events on the PGA Tour, including the 1995 Tour Championship.
 He has featured in the top 50 of the Official World Golf Rankings, going as high as 26th in 1996.
 He holds the distinction of being the only player to ever beat Tiger Woods in a playoff on the PGA Tour (1998 Nissan Open).

 Mayfair was the medalist at the 2010 PGA Tour's Qualifying School.
 He finished 142nd on the Tour money list that year, which granted him conditional status for 2011.
 He finished the 2011 season 109th on the money list and retained his tour card for 2012.
 In 2013 and 2014 Mayfair split his playing time between the PGA Tour and the Web.com Tour, playing mostly on the Web.com Tour in 2014.

 During his PGA Tour career, Mayfair made 761 starts and earned over $20.3 million.

 In 2016, he joined PGA Tour Champions.

 Personal life

 Mayfair lives in Scottsdale, Arizona, where he plays out of Estrella Mountain Ranch Golf Club.

 On July 31, 2006, he was diagnosed with testicular cancer.
 He had surgery on August 3 of that year and it has been reported that the cancer was contained.

-In April 2021 he announced that he had been diagnosed as having autism spectrum disorder (ASD) in November 2019.
+In April 2021 he announced that he had been diagnosed as being autistic in November 2019.